selfagency/findagrave-client/README.md

 # FindAGrave TypeScript Client

-A comprehensive TypeScript client for the FindAGrave API that combines GraphQL queries (using @urql/core) and REST endpoints (using no// Find cemeteries near coordinates const nearby = await getCemeteriesNear(40.7128, -74.006, 0.1);
+A comprehensive TypeScript client for the FindAGrave API that combines GraphQL queries and REST endpoints to search for cemeteries, locations, and memorials.

-// Search for memorials in a specific cemetery const cemeterMemorials = await searchMemorials('99920', 'John', 'Smith', 'Cedar Park Cemetery');

-// Search for memorials across all cemeteries const memorials = await searchMemorialsGeneral('John', 'Smith', 'New York');fetch) to search for cemeteries, locations, and memorials.

 ## Development